EricR/mocki/README.md

       end

-Which, combined with the awesomeness that is Sinatra, allows you to make an HTTP request to /users and get this back:
+Which, combined with the awesomeness that is Sinatra, allows you to make an HTTP request to /users and get this:

       {
         status: "ok",